danyz91/CarND-Kidnapped-Vehicle-Project/README.md

 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-The sparse localization problem stated above is solved by implementing a **2 dimensional particle filter in C++**.
+The sparse localization problem stated above is solved by implementing a **2 dimensional Particle Filter in C++**.

 The particle filter is given a map in the form of a list of `(x position, y position, landmark id)` and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.